-Here are some of the most commonly asked questions Dr. Stiles receives about Hybridge dental implants:
+Here are some of the most commonly asked questions Dr. Stiles receives about Hybridge dental implant supported restorations:

 Q. How do I know if I’m a good candidate for Hybridge?